Carrie Dupell, Lead Infant Teacher

 Being a teacher has been my dream since I was a young girl and I have learned more than I could ever imagine as I have followed this dream.
 I have worked in child care with young children for many years, infants up to preschool, earning my associate’s degree in early childhood education from NHTI.

 During my time as a student NHTI I learned so much about children, teaching and myself.
-Through my student teaching experience I not only found a center that respected children and their learning, but the age that really was the pull at my heart.
+Through my student teaching experience, I not only found a center that respected children and their learning, but the age that really was the pull at my heart.
 I knew then that this was where I wanted to be, and have been with the Child and Family Development Center since 2009.
 I love the idea that I will never stop learning and each day brings something new and exciting.

 When I am not with children, I enjoy spending time with my husband.
 We are very active and love being on the lake with our jet ski; taking our dog, Brontie, for walks; or just being outside.

-Jessi Rice, Teacher Aide
+Vanessa Lacey, Teacher Aide